Refine, Discriminate and Align: Stealing Encoders via Sample-Wise Prototypes and Multi-Relational Extraction: Methodology

 where $\lambda_1$ and $\lambda_2$ are preset coefficients to adjust the weight of each part in $\mathcal{L}$.
-To show the superiority of our design, we have conducted ablation studies in Section \ref{sec: ablation studies} and explored several alternative designs in Supplementary \ref{sup: alternative loss designs}.
+To show the superiority of our design, especially on the loss function, we have conducted ablation studies in Section \ref{sec: ablation studies} and explored several alternative designs in Supplementary A.3.

-In addition, we have summarized the detailed steps of RDA in Algorithm \ref{alg:RDA} of Supplementary \ref{sup: details about our method}.
+Detailed steps of RDA are summarized in Algorithm 1 of Supplementary A.2.